Frequently Asked Lawn Care Questions

 A: Crabgrass will start to emerge when the soil warms up, but it will germinate ALL summer long, if rainfall and/or irrigation is supplied.
-Even though we’re using the best crabgrass herbicide on the market (dithiopyr = Dimension(R)) expecting season long control of crabgrass control from a single application of herbicide is pure folly.
-Our results speak for themselves, because our customers RAVE about how good their crabgrass control is.
-They tell us that the other products they use don’t work, as early as June!
+Even though we’re using the best crabgrass herbicide on the market expecting season long control of crabgrass control from a single application of herbicide is pure folly.
+Crabgrass will germinate well into the summer months if left untreated.

-A: The harpoon traps work OK, but you really have to learn how to set them properly.
+A: To eradicate moles, you need a great trap.
+Harpoon traps work OK, but you really have to learn how to set them properly.
 There are a few tricks you need to know.
-We can show you how to do this, but the newest traps, called the MOLE ELIMINATOR is sooooo easy to set (you just step on it) that we think you’ll have better results with it.
-Come on in and we’ll prove it to you.
+We can show you how to do this, but our recommended trap is called the MOLE ELIMINATOR.
+It is easy to set (you simply step on it) and works.
+Come in to check one out.

 Q: What plants do voles eat?
 I've seen hosta leaves halfway pulled down into a little hole - is a vole doing that?

-A: Zoysiagrass in STL has been hit hard with a disease, called “zoysia patch,” which is essentially the same disease organism as brown patch on turf type fescue.
+A: Zoysiavgrass in St. Louis has been hit hard with a disease, called “zoysia patch,” which is essentially the same disease organism as brown patch on fescue.
 Its spread is aggravated by mismanagement!
-Too much water, not dethatching enough (your primary cause), and late applications of nitrogen (after August 15th) are some of the main contributors to incidence and occurence of the disease.
-1st) don’t think about dethatching zoysiagrass until mid- to late May.
+Too much water, not dethatching enough (your primary cause), and late applications of nitrogen (after August 15th) are some of the main contributors to incidence and occurrence of the disease.
+First, don’t think about dethatching Zoysia grass until mid- to late May.
 It must be almost 100% green so that it can recover quickly after you tear it up.
-2) The warm season plan, in very simple terms is STEP 1: Crabgrass Control in Early May, STEP 2: Grub Control mid-June, STEP 3: Fertilizer in mid-July, STEP 4: Fertilizer in mid-August.
+Second, implement a strong weed control and fertilizer regimen.
+Check out our products and services for more information.